-where q denotes the n-by-1 vector of joint variables (for an n degree of freedom manipulator), τ is the vector of joint torques (or forces), H is the n-by-n symmetric, positive-definite joint-space inertia matrix, Coriolis and centrifugal forces are modelled by the vector h, and the gravitational effects are given by the vector c.
+where q denotes the n-by-1 vector of the joint variables (for an n degree-of-freedom manipulator), τ is the vector of joint torques (or forces), H is the n-by-n symmetric, positive-definite joint-space inertia matrix, the Coriolis and centrifugal forces are modelled by vector h and the gravitational effects are given by vector c.

-Although the model in (1) gives a good physical interpretation of the system, it cannot be used effectively during the identification.
-To solve this problem, linear-in-parameters form of the model can be used:
+Although the model in (1) provides a good physical interpretation of the system, it cannot be used effectively during the identification process.
+To solve this problem, the linear-in-parameters form of the model can be used: